Posted by Buddy Blake on Monday, September 18, 2017 at 3:09 PMBy Buddy Blake / September 18, 2017Comment

 Posted by Buddy Blake on Sunday, March 05, 2017 at 7:46 PMBy Buddy Blake / March 5, 2017Comment

-Many sellers end up living in their homes, even after they're listed.
+Many people that have their Wilmington home for sale end up living in their homes, even after they're listed.
 Here’s some tips to help you live in your home between showings and open houses.

 Start packing now.
 Get a head start.
 To reduce clutter in your home, the key is to get rid of excess items.
 Store, sell, chuck, or donate these items.
 Buyers appreciate the extra space during showings.
 It makes rooms appear bigger.